Connecting Revizto to Power BI Follow

 - From the File menu in the upper-left corner of the report, go to Options and Settings.

-- Click Options.
+Click Options.

-- From the "Options" menu, click Security.
+- From the Options menu, click Security.

-- Under the "Data Extensions" section, select the option (Not Recommended) Allow any extension to load without validation or warning.
+Under the Data Extensions section, select (Not Recommended) Allow any extension to load without validation or warning.
 This will allow you to load an external connector.

 - In the Change Requires Restart dialog box, click OK, then close the Power BI desktop application.